Good Earth Farm | ![]() |

 delicious.
 Unfortunately, Juliet seed was not available in 2021.
 We had some

-Juliet seed left from previous years and offered Juliet only in 4? pots.
+Juliet seed left from previous years and offered Juliet only in 4" pots.
 The

-We have offered Jaune Flamme for many years, and it is a wonderful tomato, but
+have offered Jaune Flamme for many years, and it is a wonderful tomato, but

-while walking through and working in your garden.
+to munch on while walking through and working in your garden.

 Grape